dan-bailey/learning-log/README.md

 ## April 9, 2023
 Digging in to making my WP Littlefoot plugin for handling footnotes.

+## April 10, 2023
+Plowing through more Azure AZ-900 certification coursework.

+## April 11, 2023
+Finished the [AZ-900 Certification Prep](https://www.udemy.com/certificate/UC-5251a796-2595-4702-bb08-8c05d510485d/) on Udemy.
+Tonight, tearing into some stuff on TailwindCSS, and doing some code work on WP Littlefoot.

 # to-do list
 Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with:
 * potentially getting an MBA